214zzl995/subtitle-fast/crates/subtitle-fast/README.md

 ## How the CLI drives the pipeline

-1. **Load settings** – the CLI collects options from command-line flags, `subtitle-fast.toml`, and platform-specific config directories.
-It resolves paths, chooses defaults, and reports any overrides.
+1. **Load settings** – the CLI collects options from command-line flags, an optional `--config` file, `./config.toml`, and finally `config.toml` from the platform config directory (e.g. `~/.config/subtitle-fast/config.toml`).
+It resolves paths, applies defaults, and reports any overrides.
 2. **Pick a decoder** – using the merged settings, the CLI instantiates one of the available decoder backends.
 If a backend fails to initialise, the next compatible option is tried automatically.
 3. **Prepare frames** – frames are sorted into presentation order and sampled at a fixed cadence.
 A short history window is retained so the detector can backtrack when subtitles begin or end.
-4. **Detect subtitles** – the validator crate scores each sampled frame and tracks potential subtitle bands through time.
+4. **Detect + compare** – the validator crate scores each sampled frame and the comparator crate checks whether regions match prior frames, letting the CLI decide when a subtitle line starts or ends before confirming it.
-   Confirmed tracks are passed downstream together with metadata describing their bounds.
 5. **Run OCR and emit files** – cropped regions are recognised by the configured OCR engine, then merged into `.srt` subtitles and optional JSON/image dumps.